scikit-hep/pyBumpHunter/README.md

 The BumpHunter algorithm can also perform signal injection tests where more and more signal is injected in toy data until a given signal significance (global) is reached.

-Note: the present algorithm has been cross-checked using the (internal) C++ version of BumpHunter developped by the [ATLAS collaboration](https://atlas.cern/).
-It has been made and tested to reproduce as accurately as possible the original version.

 ### Content

 * pyBumpHunter.py : The pyBumpHunter package